 Ask The Designer: I have been asked for seasonal tips on how to decorate on a budget for the holidays, to save money.
 So I am sharing how Recycle Your Pumpkins.

 So this was my front door wreath circa 2012.
-(Please excuse the horribly grainy picture, as I had no idea I would be a blogging about this 5 years later….LOL) At the time this beautiful wreath adorned the front door of my home.
-I had so many people that loved it, I think I made 7 or 8 just like it for customers, friends, and family.
-I kept the wreath into the next year but by the third year 2014 I wanted something new and fresh.
+Please excuse the horribly grainy picture, as I had no idea I would be a blogging about this years later, LOL.
+At the time this was beautiful wreath that adorned the front door of my home.
+So many people loved this wreath, I think I made 7 or 8 just like it for friends, family and customers.
+I kept the wreath into the following year, but by the third year, I wanted something new and fresh.
 You can probably tell that I tend to get very bored with holiday decor quickly.
-So I disassembled the pumpkins and used them in vases and baskets, and bowls around my home.This year I decided that I wanted to eliminate all the traditional orange from my dining table, so I decided to spray the pumpkins from above with these 3 colors of spray paint, to create a shabby chic table.
+So, I disassembled the pumpkins and used them in following years in various vases, baskets, and bowls though out my home.This year I decided that I wanted to eliminate all the traditional orange from home.
+This included my dining table, so I decided to spray the pumpkins from above with these 3 colors of spray paint, to create a shabby chic farmhouse style table.
 I taped off the stems and divided the pumpkins into two sets.
-I sprayed them all with a white primer paint, and let them dry.
-Then I sprayed half the pumpkins a sage green and the other half greigy-taupe.
+I sprayed them all with a white primer paint, and allowed them dry.
+Then I sprayed half the pumpkins sage green and the other half a taupe color.
 Once dry, I removed the tape from the stem and hand painted them with a brown craft paint.
 As you can see the final product is fantastic.
 The old faded metallic orange pumpkins now looks brand new and carry a modern farmhouse vibe.
 It always amazes me what can be done with a can of spray paint and a little imagination.